konstruktoid/ansible-role-hardening/README.md

 stop writing records to the disk.

-`auditd_max_log_file_action` sets what action to take when the system has detected that the max file size limit has been reached. `keep_logs` causes the audit daemon to rotate the logs.
+`auditd_max_log_file_action` sets what action to take when the system has detected that the max file size limit has been reached.
+E.g. the `rotate` option will cause the audit daemon to rotate the logs.
+The `keep_logs` option is similar to `rotate` except it does not use the `num_logs` setting.
+This prevents audit logs from being overwritten.

 `auditd_space_left_action` tells the system what action to take when the system has detected that it is low on disk space. `email` means that it will send a